manya-1511/IceStream/docs/SETUP.md

   re-run `docker compose up -d`.
 - **`ModuleNotFoundError: No module named 'config'`**: run `uvicorn` from inside the `backend/` directory (step 8), not the project root.
+- **Dashboard shows "reconnecting…" and no data**: confirm the backend is running on port 8000 (step 19) and that nothing else is using that port.
+  If the API is on a different host/port, copy `frontend/.env.example` to `frontend/.env` and set `VITE_API_BASE_URL` accordingly, then restart `npm run dev`.
+- **Charts are empty / metric cards show `—`**: this is correct on a fresh database with no data yet — run `python scripts/demo_incident.py` or `python streaming/run_monitored_stream.py --rate 10` to generate real activity, then refresh.